rossw42/keyboard_stuff/ergogen/README.md

 ## 🙏 Acknowledgments

-- [Ergogen](https://github.com/ergogen/ergogen) - The amazing keyboard design tool
+- [Ergogen](https://github.com/ergogen/ergogen) - The amazing keyboard design tool that makes this all possible
 - VS Code team for the excellent extension API
+- The keyboard community for endless inspiration and complexity

 ---

-**Keep it simple.** This extension does two things well: run Ergogen and open DXF files.
-Nothing more, nothing less.
+**Philosophy**: Each tool in this collection tries to do one thing well.
+Some succeed better than others, but they're all honest about their limitations.